 The most common desire I hear is the wish to leave average employment for a life of travel and creativity.
 It’s possible – I did it! – yet you have to motivate yourself enough to embrace the challenges: How will you afford health insurance?
 Do you have a home office space?
 Can you find alternate revenue streams to manage your mortgage?
 Is your partner/family/pet on board for this life change?

 If you find yourself complaining about the trials of attaining your goal, throw in the towel now.
-You don’t want it enough.
+Perhaps you need to review Where You Will You Be Five Years from Today?
+Because, you don’t want it enough.
 When you really, truly desire something – be it improved health, more time spent outside, a new job, a life partner, a child, to travel abroad each year – the goal is motivation enough.

 Your end goal should be precisely what you want, not what you don’t want.
 It’s the difference between saying “I want to be healthy” and “I want to lose 10 pounds.”
 The first is a positive goal, while the second is a negative retrospect of self.
 It has an expiration date on it, since you’re defining a specific outcome rather than a lifestyle change.